 - Our parking study report provides background information about parking within our districts

-- Our consultation feedback report (Phase One) provides detail about the first phase of our consultation.
+- Our consultation feedback report (Phase One) provides details about the first phase of our consultation.
 This was an opportunity for the public, and key stakeholders, to provide feedback on parking within the districts (both existing provision, as well as potential changes and improvements)

 - Our consultation feedback report (Phase Two) provides detail about the second phase of our consultation.
-This was an opportunity to to provide feedback on the strategy's potential recommendations
+This was an opportunity to provide feedback on the strategy's potential recommendations

 - Our consultation comments from Phase Two provides all free text comments that came with the answers to our Phase Two consultation questionnaire